Studying History at NDSU

 Public History Program

 In 1982 the Department of History launched a Public History program which introduces students to such fields as archival and museum work.
 This is an area which has been receiving increasing attention around the country.
 NDSU's program is the first in this region.
-The Public History program requires a 60-credit professional major (see Public History Fact Sheet).
+The Public History program requires a 60-credit professional major.

 Active Learning In Classes